 We believe museums and cultural centers can serve as focal points in providing educational contexts for the appreciation of Native Arts and cultures.
-These spaces can provide unique opportunities for the recognition and acknowledgement of the many contributions, past, present, and potential, of Native Americans and other Indigenous peoples.
-We believe in self-representation and self-interpretation in promoting Native arts and cultural heritage.
+These spaces can provide unique opportunities for the recognition and acknowledgement of the many contributions, past, present, and potential, of Native Americans and other indigenous peoples.

-Although our program is focused on Native American and Alaskan Native culture, the program is cognizant of other Indigenous cultures throughout the world.
+Although our program is focused on Native American and Alaskan Native culture, the program is cognizant of other indigenous cultures throughout the world.
 We encourage the enrollment of non-Native Americans and applicants from other nations who share our philosophy.